-- 7) the moulding and insulating materials are identical; - 8) the method, materials and construction of the extinction device are identical; - 9) the basic design of the residual current sensing device is identical, for a given type of characteristic, other than the variations permitted in c) below; - 10) the basic design of the residual current tripping device is identical except for the variations permitted in d) below; - 11) the basic design of the test device is identical except for the variations permitted in e) below.
+- 9) the basic design of the residual current sensing device is identical, for a given type of characteristic other than the variations permitted in c) below; - 10) the basic design of the residual current tripping device is identical except for the variations permitted in d) below; - 11) the basic design of the test device is identical except for the variations permitted in e) below.

-The following variations are permitted provided that the RCBOs comply in all other respects with the requirements detailed above:
+The following variations are permitted provided that the RCCBs comply in all other respects to the requirements detailed above:

-- a) cross-sectional area of the internal current-carrying connections and lengths of the toroid connections; - b) size of terminals; - c) number of turns and cross-sectional area of the windings and the size and material of the core of the differential transformer; - d) the sensitivity of the relay and/or the associated electronic circuit, if any; - e) the ohmic value of the means to produce the maximum ampere-turns necessary to conform to the tests of 9.16.
+- a) cross sectional area of the internal current carrying connections, and lengths of the toroid connections; - b) size of terminals; - c) number of turns and cross sectional area of the windings and the size and material of the core of the differential transformer; - d) the sensitivity of the relay and/or the associated electronic circuit, if any; - e) the ohmic value of the means to produce the maximum ampere turns necessary to conform to the tests of 9.16.
 The circuit may be connected across phases or phase to neutral.

-A.3.2 For RCBOs of the same classification according to the method of operation (4.1), the behaviour in presence of d.c. components (4.6) and the same classification according to timedelay (4.7), having different current rating and rated residual operating current, the number of samples to be tested may be reduced, according to Table A.3.
+A.3.2 For RCCBs having the same classification according to the method of operation (4.1), the behaviour in presence of d.c. components (4.6) and the same classification according to time-delay (4.7), having different current rating and rated residual operating current, the number of samples to be tested may be reduced, according to Table A.3.